The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Arranging the art gallery

 \begin{lemma} If we designate $n$ guard regions, then any guarding configuration has at least $n$ guards, and a guarding configuration with exactly $n$ guards has $1$ guard in each guard region. \end{lemma}

 \begin{proof} Choose wedges $w_1,\dots,w_n$, one from each of the guard regions.
-By assumption, the visibility regions of these wedges do not intersect.
-In a guarding configuration, each of these regions contains at least $1$ guard, so any such configuration contains at least $n$ guards.
+The guard regions are chosen so that the visibility regions of these wedges do not intersect.
+In a guarding configuration, each of these regions contains at least $1$ guard.
+Since these region do not intersect, this requires at least $n$ guards.

-If a guarding configuration contains exactly $n$ guards, then there will be exactly $1$ guard in each of these visibility regions.
-Now, suppose, the $i$th guard region is the intersection of the visibility regions of wedges $w_i, v_1, \dots v_k$.
-Each of the visibility regions of $v_1,\dots,v_k$ must contain a guard, and since they do not intersect the visibility regions of $w_j$ for $j\ne i$, the guard in the visibility region of $w_i$ must also be in these regions, so is in the $i$th guard region. \end{proof}
+If a guarding configuration contains exactly $n$ guards, then there will be exactly $1$ guard in the visibility region of $w_i$ for each $i$.
+Consider the guard region containing $w_j$ and suppose $v$ is another wedge forming that guard region.
+There is a guard in the visibility region of $v$, and this region doesn't intersect the visibility region of $w_i$ for $i\ne j$, so this guard must be the one in $w_j$.
+Repeating this argument for the other wedges forming this guard region, we see that the guard in $w_j$ must be in each of them.
+So the guard is in the guard region.

-Having one guard in each guard region is a necessary but not sufficient condition for a configuration to be a guarding configuration.
-The gallery we construct will have some number of guard regions, with additional constraints on the positions of the guards which can be satisfied if and only if a given $\text{ETR-INV}^{rev}$ problem has a solution.